Billinge Group standards

 Why do I need a news file for each PR?

-We want to write good CHANGELOG.rst for each release version.
+We want to write a good CHANGELOG.rst for each release version.
 These news items are of interest to both developers and technical users looking for specific keywords.
+We can streamline the process of writing CHANGELOG.rst for each release by compiling the news items from the news directory.

-Here is an example CHANGELOG.rst https://github.com/scikit-package/scikit-package/blob/main/CHANGELOG.rst
+Here is an example CHANGELOG.rst: https://github.com/scikit-package/scikit-package/blob/main/CHANGELOG.rst

-How do I write good a news item?
+How do I create a news file?

 **Added:**